lord-zo/misc/help/config_wsl_browser.md

 The easiest is to symlink your Windows browser to some place on `PATH`:

 ```
-$ ln -s <path to browser executable> ~/bin/win-www-browser
+$ ln -s <path to browser executable> ~/bin/x-www-browser
 ```

-Assuming `~/bin` is on your path, `win-www-browser` will open the browser.
+Assuming `~/bin` is on your path, `$ x-www-browser` will open the browser.
-In my case, using the Microsoft Edge browser, `<path to browser executable>` would be `"/mnt/c/Program Files (x86)/Microsoft/Edge/Application/msedge.exe"` with the quotes (because Windows likes spaces and Unix doesn't).
+In my case, using the Edge browser, `<path to browser executable>`would be `"/mnt/c/Program Files (x86)/Microsoft/Edge/Application/msedge.exe"` with the quotes (because Windows likes spaces and Unix doesn't).

+In case you're wondering what `x-www-browser` means, `x` is for X-server, a graphics system used in UNIX.
+Clearly a Windows browser is not using X but the meaning is "graphical".
+The rest is self-explanatory

 ## Sleek